The Cardiovascular Exam

 - Look at the digits for evidence of clubbing, or enlargement of the distal segments of the fingers / toes.
 This is classically associated with respiratory pathology such as cancer or chronic lung infection, though may also occur with cyanotic congenital heart disease and liver cirrhosis.

 - Press on the patient’s nail and count how long it takes for colour to return to the nail.
-A reduced capillary refill time of <2 seconds is classically a marker of poor perfusion, however this test is highly variable in adults.
+A prolonged capillary refill time of <2 seconds is classically a marker of poor perfusion, however this test is highly variable in adults.

 - Track marks on a patient's arm suggest IV drug use, which is a strong risk factor for bacterial septicaemia and infective endocarditis.